Cosmic Ly$\alpha$ Emission from Diffuse Gas: Introduction

-In Section 2, we describe the methodology of identifying the diffuse gas in the \texttt{IllustrisTNG} and \texttt{THEASN} project at $z < 6 $ and calculating their Ly$\alpha$.
-In Section 3, we present the physical properties of diffuse gas and its Ly$\alpha$ emission as a function of redshift.
-Finally, we compare our results with observations and conclude in Section 5.
+This paper is organized as follows.
+In Section 2, we describe the simulations and our methodology for identifying diffuse gas and computing its Ly$\alpha$ emission.
+In Section 3, we present our results for the physical properties of diffuse gas and its Ly$\alpha$ luminosity density as a function of redshift and compare them with observational data.
+In Section 4, we discuss our findings in context, comparing to previous studies, examining the robustness of our results under different assumptions, and considering observational implications for current and future Ly$\alpha$ surveys.
+Finally, we summarize our conclusions in Section 5, highlighting while the simulated signal is faint, upcoming efforts promise to eventually observing this cosmic glow.